Helperbird/website/src/pages/help/apps/helperbird-for-google-docs-addon.md

 headerTags:
   [
-    { tag: 'helperbird-for-google-docs-add-on', title: 'Helperbird for Google Docs Add-on' }, {
+    { tag: 'helperbird-for-google-docs-add-on', title: 'Helperbird for Google Docs Add-on' },

+    {
       tag: 'how-to-add-the-helperbird-add-on-to-google-docs',
       title: 'How to Add the Helperbird Add-on to Google Docs' },
+        {
+         tag: 'how-to-use-the-translate-in-helperbird-google-docs-add-on',
+         title: 'How to Use the Translate'
+    },
     { tag: 'please-note', title: 'Please Note' },
     { tag: 'contact-us', title: 'Contact Us' }